Tokr-Labs/tokr-protocol/README.md

 ## Setup

 Running npm install will install all packages throughout the repo.
-It will also setup the CLIs for governance and identity verification.
+It will also setup the CLIs for governance, permissioned list, identity verification and cap-table.

 ```
 $ npm install